vagnerjsmello/car-auction-management-system/README.md

 - **CreateVehicleCommandHandlerTests:**
   - **Handle_ShouldCreateVehicleSuccessfully_WhenCommandIsValid:** Checks vehicle creation with valid data.
-  - **Handle_ShouldThrowValidationException_WhenValidationFails:** Ensures invalid data triggers the validation exception.
+  - **Handle_ShouldReturnFailureResult_WhenValidationFailsForCreateVehicleCommand:** Ensures that invalid data is inserted into the response via Notification Pattern without having to throw an exception.
   - **Handle_ShouldThrowVehicleAlreadyExistsException_WhenVehicleWithSameIdExists:** Tests duplicate detection and throws the correct exception.

 - **StartAuctionCommandHandlerTests:**